 “Offset project operator” means the entity(ies) with legal authority to implement the offset project.

-“Offset project specific verifier” means an individual who has been accredited by ARB to verify offset projects of a specific offset project type.
+“Offset project specific verifier” means an individual who has been accredited by CARB to verify offset projects of a specific offset project type.

 “Offset protocol” means a documented set of procedures and requirements to quantify ongoing GHG reductions or GHG removal enhancements achieved by an offset project and calculate the project baseline.
 Offset protocols specify relevant data collection and monitoring procedures, emission factors and conservatively account for uncertainty and activity-shifting and market-shifting leakage risks associated with an offset project.